 Hong Kong is an international city, with loads for travelers to do!
 It’s a great place for travelers who want to experience Asia, but are a little worried about venturing deep into China or other regions.
 Some people think they may get bored with having a full week in Hong Kong — but that couldn’t be further from the truth.
-Even thought Hong Kong is a relatively small place, there are actually LOADS of things to do.
-You will be quite busy here during a full week, and you may even wish you had more than a week to truly experience it (at less than a break-neck speed).
+Even though Hong Kong is a relatively small place, there are actually LOADS of things to do.
+When visiting Hong Kong you will be quite busy during a full week, and you may even wish you had more than a week to truly experience it (at less than a break-neck speed).

 Check out our recommended sample itinerary for one week in Hong Kong.
 You will see that there is no shortage of things to do in Hong Kong!